“Charming-chic finca and spa set within peaceful organic gardens and rolling hills, close to unspoilt beaches and Arta”

 - Exceptional interiors - soothing, subtle, spacious - and gorgeous, bedrooms with antique furniture, private terraces and huge bathrooms

-- Excellent staff led by charming manager Aina.
+- Excellent staff led by charming manager Janette.
 Everyone was friendly, efficient and kind

 - Small, stylish spa with indoor and outdoor swimming pools